kabroxiko/Artillery-TFTFirmware/README.md

 If this setting is not visible within the Prusa-Slicer you need to enable _Expert Settings Mode_:

 ![ps-expert-settings](https://user-images.githubusercontent.com/54359396/121323041-c7e07300-c90f-11eb-9644-e12e31f7b5f9.png)

-### TFT Screen Configuration and Support for RRF

-#### Overview

-The most recent version of the standard bigtreetech TFT firmware has built in support for RepRap firmware.
-The pre-built images have this enabled by default.

-#### Loading the Firmware

-There is now an RRF config file.
-It needs to be renamed from `config_rrf.ini` to `config.ini` for updating the configuration of the TFT for RRF.

-#### Configuration Changes

-Add the following line to your `config.g` to enable the screen: `M575 P1 S2 B57600`.

-#### Implemented Features

-- Auto detect fw type + separate config.ini for easier setup
-- Temperature/movement/cooling status monitoring and control
-- Print status monitoring with mid-print tuning/pausing
-- Macro support
-- Print from onboard/external SD card
-- Please see [RRF further tweaks #2278](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/issues/2278) for more information.

-#### Menu System for Macros

-- Thumbnail and menu system support for onboard G-codes
-- Load/unload menu
-- PID tune menu

 ### Setup of BTT TFT35 E3 V3 with MKS SGEN L Mainboards